Our 2017-18 season, WE THE PEOPLE, is more than a season theme. IT’S A MOVEMENT through the power of live storytelling.

 Chad Mize is a multimedia artist, designer and muralist residing in St. Petersburg, Florida.
 He was born in New Orleans, Louisiana in 1974, and then moved to Tampa Bay Florida, where he spent most of his childhood.
 An early interest in art resulted in his earning a BFA in Visual Communications at the University of Mississippi.
 With a love for past and contemporary culture, he takes a humorous, tongue-in-cheek approach to his concepts, which include playful doodles, colorful patterns, political art and graphics with text.

 In 2010, Mize opened BLUELUCY, a gallery in St. Petersburg, where he represented over 450 local and national artists.
 When the gallery closed in 2015, Mize founded his own lifestyle and design brand, CHIZZY.
 His contributions to the thriving St. Petersburg art scene also include working on the SHINE Mural Festival, which brings artists from around the world to paint murals in St. Petersburg.
 Mize’s work is held in numerous private and corporate collections nationally and internationally.

-Check out his work on display through the entire run of THE PRODUCERS (April 18 – May 13).
+Check out his work on display through the entire run of both MARJORIE PRIME & THE PRODUCERS in the American Stage lobby (March 7 – May 13).

 “I love that American Stage approached local artists, each with a different style for season artwork.”